Skip to content

 The reported EU trade is grossed up to full coverage of external trade in goods, by making estimation for trade from enterprises exempted from Intrastat reporting based on the stated value of purchases of goods from other EU countries (box A) and the value of sales of goods to other EU countries (box B) from the VAT statement and by making estimation from the enterprises obliged to Intrastat which have failed to report or have reported wrongfully.
 Consequently, the disseminated trade figures are thus covering the total trade.

 The estimations are distributed by commodity codes and partner countries.
-The distribution of goods is based on the industry-specific trade patterns of the reporting companies, while the geographical distribution is estimated from the administrative source EU sales without VAT, indicating which EU countries Danish companies have traded with.
+For export, the distribution of goods is based on the industry-specific trade patterns of the reporting companies, while the geographical distribution is estimated from the administrative source EU sales without VAT, indicating which EU countries Danish companies have traded with.
 For those companies that are exempted from reporting to Intrastat, the industry-specific trade pattern is based on the trade of small and medium-sized companies.
 For reporting companies that have not reported, the industry-specific trade pattern is based on the trade of large and medium-sized companies and the companies' own historical data.
+For import, the distribution by commodity codes and partner countries of trade by companies which are exempted from reporting is based on exchanged export data from other EU member states.
+For trade by companies which have not reported, the distribution of estimates by commodity codes and partner countries is done in the same way as for export.

 Adjustment